henrywu2019/BentoML/docs/source/concepts.rst

 training job, and then easily stored and distributed for CI testing and deployment in production.

-BentoML's model management component is called Yatai, it means food cart in Japanese, and you can think of it as where you'd store your bentos 🍱.
-Yatai provides CLI, Web UI, and Python API for accessing BentoML bundles you have created, and you can start a Yatai server for your team to manage all models on cloud storage(S3, GCS, MinIO etc) and build CI/CD workflow around it. :doc:`Learn more about it here <guides/yatai_service>`.
+BentoML's model management component is called Gamma, it means food cart in Japanese, and you can think of it as where you'd store your bentos 🍱.
+Gamma provides CLI, Web UI, and Python API for accessing BentoML bundles you have created, and you can start a Gamma server for your team to manage all models on cloud storage(S3, GCS, MinIO etc) and build CI/CD workflow around it. :doc:`Learn more about it here <guides/gamma_service>`.

 Listing recent BentoML bundles created: